jessepav/lacygoill-wiki-backup/C/C.md

 Also, the  value of  a `float` variable  is often just  an approximation  of the number that was stored in it.
-If you store `0.1` in a `float` variable, you might later find that the variable has a value such as `0.09999999999999987`, because of rounding error.
+If you store `0.1` in a `float` variable, you might later find that the variable has a value such as `0.09999999999999987`, because of a rounding error.

 ##
-## When must I write declarations before statements?
+## When must I write declarations before other statements?

 In (and only in) C89.